 As with UV emission lines, there are various indicators of physical conditions among the optical emission lines.
 For example, the ratio of [O III] (λ4959 + λ5007) / λ4363 is an electron temperature indicator (Figure 4b, rows f and d).
 A smaller ratio indicates a higher electron temperature.
 However, as Richardson et al. (2014) note, at high densities, [O III] (λ4959 + λ5007) / λ4363 further decreases, reflecting mainly a drop in [O III] λ5007 due to collisional quenching and steady emission from [O III] λ4363.
 Consequently, at these high densities, this ratio does not serve as an accurate temperature indicator.
 Other such temperature indicators include [O I] (λ6300 + λ6364) / λ5577 (Figure 4b, rows g, h, and f).
 The ratios of various collisionally de-excited lines can provide an nH probe.
 Two examples of lines that can be used to determine nH are [O II] λ3729 / λ3726 (Figure 4b, rows b).

 Finally, we examine the double peaks evident in the contours of the optical emission lines, a curious feature not noted in K97 or Ferguson, Korista, & Baldwin (1997).
-There are two clear local maxima evident in the plots of [N III] λ3869 and [O I] λ5577 (Figure 4b, rows b and f).
+There are two clear local maxima evident in the plots of [Ne III] λ3869 and [O I] λ5577 (Figure 4b, rows b and f).
 In the optical range, [S II] λ4070, [S II] λ4074, [S II] λ4078, [N II] λ5755 and [O I] λ6363 also seem to exhibit double peaks but their local maxima are not as distinguishable (Figure 4b, rows c, d, g, and h).
 The double peak feature is more evident in the higher metallicity simulations (§4.2 for further discussion about other metallicity effects) and the dust-free simulations.
 In the regions of the second, smaller peak, there is an ionization jump experienced by the elements that are exhibiting this double peak feature.
 This ionization jump creates strong emission in these regions, causing the double peak feature that we have noted.

 3.3.3 IR Emission Lines

-Figure 4c displays the equivalent widths across the LOC plane for selected optical emission lines.
+Figure 4c displays the equivalent widths across the LOC plane for selected IR emission lines.
 Although grains influence IR emission, grains in H II regions are not as important as in PDR regions where photoelectric heating serves as the dominant excitation source (AGN3).
 However, the IR emission lines that we track emit most efficiently in low nH and low H regions and their emission cuts off conspicuously close to where we phase out grains.
 Because of this trend, we decided to compare our baseline dusty model with a dust-free model.
 We found that grains did not make much meaningful difference in the peak equivalent widths, which means that they do not influence the strength of the IR emission lines that we are tracking.
 For example, for [N II] 122 µm, the peak log(Wλ) = 1.6 for the dusty case and log(Wλ) = 1.5 for the dust-free case (Figure 4c, rows c and d) and the peak Wλ of [O III] 52 µm was only twice as high in the dust-free case than in the dusty case (Figure 4c, rows a and b).